 The Texas Association of Counties serves as the umbrella organization for various independent county official organizations in Texas.
 These organizations serve as an important resource for county officials for information, networking and advocacy.

-Here you will find a link to the County Judges and Commissioners Association of Texas website which provides information on annual conference dates, list serves and more.
-In addition, you will find a link to the regional associations' leadership.
+Below are links to the websites for County Judges and Commissioners Association of Texas, which provide information on annual conference dates, list serves and more and to the regional associations' leadership.